Free BMI Calculator with Visual Scale

 Age and Gender Considerations in BMI

-Standard BMI categories apply to adults aged 20 and older regardless of gender.
-However, the relationship between BMI and body fat differs between men and women.
+Standard BMI categories apply to adults aged 20 and older regardless of gender., the relationship between BMI and body fat differs between men and women.
 At the same BMI, women typically have more body fat than men.
 Older adults tend to have more body fat than younger adults at the same BMI.
 This means a BMI of 24 might represent different levels of body fat and health risk depending on whether you are a 25-year-old man or a 65-year-old woman.

 For children and adolescents aged 2 through 19, BMI is interpreted using age-specific and sex-specific percentile charts developed by the Centers for Disease Control and Prevention.
 A child's BMI percentile indicates their position relative to other children of the same age and sex.
 A BMI at the 85th percentile or above is considered overweight for children, while a BMI at the 95th percentile or above is considered obese.